epikgallavoir/bashdeko/README.md

 # bashdeko
-skidded from kwoth's bashdeko
+how to use bashdeko (skidded from kwoth's bashdeko)

 1) open terminal and navigate to the location where you want to install the bot (`cd ~/somewhere`)